The Fragments (theme and variation pieces)

 My first goal is to explore the instruments, their unique solo characteristics, and their ability to work together and support each other.
 Although I’ve written for some brass instruments before, this format provides a better platform for learning such things.

 My second goal is to explore “variation” in a general musical sense.
 Since “variation” is probably the most important skill composers can apply to melodic/thematic content, it seemed logical to select a format that addresses this specifically.
 “Theme and Variations” has found its way into the collected works of almost every major composer throughout history — sometimes as stand-alone works like this one, sometimes as movements that are a part of larger works.
-Many of these historic examples take a full thematic statement from another composer and build essentially stand-alone short compositions using modified versions of the theme, often crammed into another, perhaps unrelated format, such as a waltz or gavotte.
+Many of these historic examples take a full thematic statement from another composer and build compositions using modified versions of that theme, often crammed into another, perhaps unrelated format, such as a waltz or gavotte.

 My variations won’t happen quite that way.
 In the spirit of my String Quartet #1’s second movement (Scherzo), it isn’t my intent that any of the variations live as stand-alone pieces, but rather parts of a whole composition.
-The variations will often transition one to another without specific cadences or flow stoppages, though, you can tell you’re into another variation by a change in the “feel” of the music.
+The variations will transition one to another without specific cadences or flow stoppages, though, you can tell you’re into another variation by a change in the “feel” of the music.
 (I’ve given titles to each variation to identify each “feel.”)
 As a result, you can experience the work as one continuous piece, but an examination of the thematic pieces and their variations should reveal a whole new layer of familiarity and connection.

 We’ll see how well it works.
 It should be fun!